matheusabido/Java-SQLAPI/README.md

 # Java-SQLAPI
-an sql api for java
+a sql api for java